-Head coaches in all sport programs sponsored by the lowa High School Athletic Association in which rules meetings are conducted are required to attend/view a rules meeting in that sport annually.
-The penalty for a head coach not attending/viewing a rules meeting is: "If the head coach does not attend/view a rules meeting in his/her given sport, the coach will not coach or attend any IHSAA-sponsored tournament/event in that sport during the school year."
+Head coaches in all sports programs sponsored by the Iowa High School Athletic Association in which rules meetings are conducted are required to attend/view rules meeting in that sport annually.
+The penalty for a head coach not attending/viewing a rules meeting is: "If the head coach does not attend/view rules meeting in his/her given sport, the coach will not coach or attend any IHSAA-sponsored tournament/event in that sport during the school year."